albihasani94/albihasani94.github.io/_drafts/2020-09-22-helidon-se-x.md

 Helidon SE is a microframework that embraces the latest Java SE features: reactive streams, asynchronous and functional programming, and fluent-style APIs.

-To dig more into this, I'm going to build a project and play with its feature set.
+To dig more into this, I'm going to build a project and tinker around with its web server specifically.

 ## Creating the project

+We're going to use the maven archetype of helidon-quickstart for setting things up.

 ```bash
 mvn -U archetype:generate -DinteractiveMode=false \